StevenBlack/intl/readme.md

 **Andrew Ross MacNeill**
 Ottawa ON Canada

-Copyright: None (Public domain )
+Copyright: None (Public domain)

-All source code and documentation contained in `genmenux`.zip has been placed into the public domain.
+All source code and documentation contained in genmenux.zip has been placed into the public domain.
 You may use, modify, copy, distribute, and demonstrate any source code, example programs, or documentation contained in GENMENUX.ZIP freely without copyright protection.
 All files contained in